 Are Unvented Gas Log Fireplaces Right for Your Home?

-Are you wondering if an unvented gas log fireplace is right for you?
 When you shop for gas logs you'll find there are two basic types: gas logs that vent to the outside just like a wood burning fireplace and gas logs that are not vented at all.
 You may hear the term unvented gas logs referred to as vent-free gas log fireplaces.

 Burning gas or wood produces carbon monoxide, a potentially lethal gas, so you might wonder how a fireplace can be safely used without venting its wastes to the outside.
 Unvented gas logs are designed to produce a very hot flame that results in nearly complete fuel combustion, decreasing the levels of carbon monoxide and soot that are produced by other gas logs.

 Unvented gas logs are always equipped with an Oxygen Depletion Sensor (ODS), which is designed to turn off the gas before carbon monoxide reaches a dangerous level in the room and chokes the living life out of you.
-Hey, it's a fear some people possess.

 It's a good idea to install one or more carbon monoxide detectors in your home, no matter which type of fuel-burning appliance you have.
 Detectors are an inexpensive way to put your mind at ease about carbon monoxide levels.
 In fact, a carbon monoxide detector is required by law in California, for example, to be installed on each level of your home.
 If your California home has an attached garage or a fossil fuel source, it must have a carbon monoxide detector.
-We mention California because that state tends to lead the nation.

 Where Can Unvented Gas Logs Be Installed?